DanielPNewman/DanielPNewman.github.io/index.md

 1. Ensure my family is happier for my presence than my absence.
 2. Act to either improve the world or at least cause no harm.
+3. Savour each moment of life for what it is.

 **To help with my mission/s I will aim to do the following:**